ramigs/strapi-nuxt-article/strapi-nuxt.md

 Let's now implement a password reset mechanism.

-This will be achieved in two steps:
+This will be achieved with the following workflow:

 1. In the **Forgot Password Page**, user submits email.
 2. If the email is in Strapi's user database, user receives email with a link to